JoshuaBurt1/KotlinAndroidApp_Memory/README.md

 # KotlinAndroidApp (Game)
-Remember the shown grid location and match, navigation menu, splash screen, high score
+Remember the shown grid location and match.
+Includes navigation menu and high score.

 # To Run in Android Studio